ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cp4d.md

 ## Data source requirements
 {: #connector-sharepoint-onprem-cp4d-reqs}

-In addition to the [data source requirements](/docs/discovery-data?topic=discovery-data-collection-types#requirements) for all installed deployments, your SharePoint OnPrem data source must meet the following requirements:
+In addition to the [data source requirements](/docs/discovery-data?topic=discovery-data-collection-types#requirements) for all installed deployments, your SharePoint On Prem data source must meet the following requirements:

 - The data source connection supports SharePoint 2013, 2016, or 2019.
 - You must obtain any required service licenses for the data source that you want to connect to.
 For more information about licenses, contact the system administrator of the data source.

-For more information about SharePoint OnPrem, see [Microsoft SharePoint developer documentation](https://docs.microsoft.com/en-us/sharepoint/dev/){: external}.
+For more information about SharePoint On Prem, see [Microsoft SharePoint developer documentation](https://docs.microsoft.com/en-us/sharepoint/dev/){: external}.

 ## Prerequisite steps
 {: #connector-sharepoint-onprem-cp4d-prereq}

-Before you create a SharePoint OnPrem collection, you must do the following things:
+Before you create a SharePoint On Prem collection, you must do the following things:

 -   If you want to enable document-level security, you must take some steps to set it up.
 For more information, see [Supporting document-level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).